 Yes, you can.
 However, to be Vet Board compliant there needs to be a way of recording and documenting the consultation with full pet owner consent, as well as linkage of the consultation to the specific patient and client.
 Medechat securely adheres to these requirements, records the video consultations (& stores them securely to protect vet & pet owner information & privacy), clearly seeks the owners informed consent prior to consultation and permanently links the consulting vet to the video chat.
-Patient histories can use a standard, compliant template (customizable to the vet or practice) to send back to the PMS for incorporation into the patient history.
+Patient histories within Medechat use the standard, compliant SOAP / HEAP format to send back to the PMS for incorporation into the patient history.
 Tech and admin support are always available (during normal business hours) with Medechat.
 Use of free platforms like Skype, Facetime or Zoom for commercial purposes and to generate income may be a breach of their conditions of use.

 Yes, the admin user at your clinic has full control over bookings and registration of clients.